Radiological Technology Degree and Advanced Diploma Program

 Michener highly recommends all students be vaccinated with influenza vaccine.
 This vaccine may be mandatory at some clinical sites.
 Students must follow clinical site protocol.

-The Radiological Technology program is a Canadian Medical Association (CMA) accredited program and has achieved 6 years accreditation status.
+The Radiological Technology program is a Canadian Medical Association (CMA) accredited program and has achieved 6 years accreditation status in 2013.

 The goal of accreditation is to ensure that programs enable their students to acquire the knowledge, skills and attitudes to function as competent health practitioners for the benefit of all Canadians.
-Accreditation, an external validation of program quality, is the public recognition that an educational program has met national standards (CMA 2006)
+Accreditation, an external validation of program quality, is the public recognition that an educational program has met national standards.

 Graduating from an accredited program means that: